RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       Season is a float from 0 to 4, representing the progression from each season to the next, starting with Spring.
 So for example, 0 is Spring, 0.5 is halfway between Spring and Summer, 2 is Autumn, etc. And 4 is Spring again, completing the cycle.

       In the Season category, the Season Mode variable determines if the Season is derived from the Date on UDS (entered in Simulation category and incremented with each day that passes).
 Otherwise, the season variable is left uncontrolled, for you to set from your own classes as needed for your project.
+You should do this by calling the Set Season function.

       If deriving the season from the date, you can use the Season Day Offset to change what date will correspond to what season value.

-      It might be useful for your materials to sample the current season, for example to make foliage change color in Autumn.
+      It might be useful for your materials to sample the current season, for example to make foliage change color seasonally.
 There is a material function included for this.
 It's called "Sample UDW Seasons".
 It outputs a 0-1 value for each season, so they can be sampled individually for effects specific to each.

 -----
 MANUAL WEATHER STATE